eduairet/docker_kubernetes_practical_guide/_notes/02-docker-images-and-containers.md

   7ed154284385   node      "docker-entrypoint.s…"   35 seconds ago       Exited (0) 16 seconds ago             gracious_moser
   423bed4cc4d7   node      "docker-entrypoint.s…"   About a minute ago   Exited (0) 37 seconds ago             pedantic_noyce
   ```
+- Remember that images are read-only, so new changes on your code will need to be built into a new image
+- Every time you build an image, a new layer is added on top of the previous one and the new image is created with the changes, if there are no changes, the new image will be the same as the previous one because the layers are cached

 ## Containers